Författare

 Eleanor Roosevelt

-Bland verken finns The Autobiography of Eleanor Roosevelt, som toppar listan över Eleanor Roosevelts populäraste böcker.
-Verken spänner över biografier och tilltalar läsare som uppskattar genren.
+Bland verken finns Tomorrow Is Now: It Is Today That We Must Create the World of the Future, som toppar listan över Eleanor Roosevelts populäraste böcker.
+Verken spänner över historia & arkeologi och tilltalar läsare som uppskattar genren.

 Det senast publicerade verket av Eleanor Roosevelt är Autobiography of Eleanor Roosevelt, utgivet 2022.

 Letar du efter något nytt att läsa?
-Prova What Are We For? – ett annat uppskattat verk av Eleanor Roosevelt.
+Prova Moral Basis of Democracy – ett annat uppskattat verk av Eleanor Roosevelt.

 På Bokkollen gör vi det enkelt att navigera i Eleanor Roosevelts författarskap.
 Vår databas uppdateras ständigt med nya släpp och format, så oavsett om du söker efter en lättläst pocket för semestern, en lyxig inbunden presentutgåva eller en digital ljudbok för pendlingen, har vi rätt utgåva för dig.